openwfm/wrf-sfire-docs/docs/updates.md

 ### 2024/02/24

-* Added a switch to CPU power saving mode in case of overheating, as an intermediate step before suspending nodes, which should happen only rarely now.
+* Added a switch to CPU power saving mode in case of overheating, as an intermediate step before suspending nodes, which should be happening only rarely now.

 ### 2024/01/26

-* Added 3 degrees of emergency shutdown in case of datacenter overheating: 1. suspend all jobs 2. gracefull shutdown 3. turn off power for all nodes
+* Added an independent monitor with 3 levels of emergency shutdown in case of datacenter overheating: 1. suspend all jobs 2. graceful shutdown of all compute and storage nodes  3. complete poweroff (not reversible remotely)

 ### 2024/01/25